 Use or possession of tobacco products or imitations is not permitted on school grounds or at school activities.
 Students in violation of this regulation are subject to suspension and expulsion, plus automatic/or mandatory police referral.
 Consequences are:

-First Offense 1 Day OSS

-Second & Additional Offenses 3 Days OSS
+First Offense 1 Day OSS Second & Additional Offenses 3 Days OSS Additional Offenses: Determination of the Administration

 DEFINITIONS AND PROCEDURES OF DISCIPLINARY ACTION